confluentinc/examples/microservices-orders/docs/index.rst

 In this exercise, you will create one persistent query that enriches the `orders` stream with customer information using a stream-table join.
 You will create another persistent query that detects fraudulent behavior by counting the number of orders in a given window.

-If you are running on Docker, then type `docker-compose exec ksqldb-cli ksql http://ksqldb-server:8088` to get to the |ksqldb| CLI prompt.

 Assume you already have a |ksqldb| stream of orders called `orders` and a |ksqldb| table of customers called `customers_table`.
 From the |ksqldb| CLI prompt, type `DESCRIBE orders;` and `DESCRIBE customers_table;` to see the respective schemas.